VoxelPrincess/code-spells/git/basics.md

 ### 🔁 Fork

 A **fork** is a copy of a repository that you manage.
 You can propose changes without affecting the original.
-**Fork** — это копия чужого репозитория, в которую вы можете вносить изменения, не затрагивая оригинал.

 ```bash
 # Add original repo as upstream